 Affordability is one of, if not the most important factor in choosing a school to attend.
 Applying for financial aid is a necessity for most students.
 Below is a brief, surface overview of the financial aid process.
 There are many excellent websites that go into great detail; this is meant as a jumping off point.
 The FAFSA site is excellent and full of great information.
 College financial aid offices are fantastic as well.
 Don’t ever hesitate to reach out to one.
 They’re a great resource and truly want to help families through the process.
-SUNY hosts financial aid days throughout October and November at several campuses.
-Financial aid counselors will help you complete the FAFSA on site if you bring all the required information with you.

 Financial Aid Process